BEHAVIORAL HEALTH SERVICES

 HOW TO ACCESS SERVICES

-Please have a Photo ID, Social Security Card and Proof of Address ready before calling.
+Please bring a Photo ID, Social Security Card, Insurance Card (if applicable) and Proof of Address.

 Questions regarding intake or the registration process?
-Call our Intake Specialist Kacey at 216-631-5800 x120
+Call our Intake Specialist Kacey Spallinger, LPC at 216-631-5800 x120.

 For more information, please visit our main Intake page